-1. Social Security Disability is Not a Handout
+1. Social Security Disability Is Not a Handout

 If you have worked much at all, you’ve paid into the SSD system.
-The funds for these benefits are taken out of each worker’s paycheck (or self-employed income) as Social Security taxes.
+The funds for SSD benefits are taken out of each worker’s paycheck (or self-employed income) as Social Security taxes.
 Therefore, if you worked previously and become totally disabled, you have the right to seek benefits from the system you’ve paid into through taxes.

-2. SSD is Meant to Replace Lost Income
+2. SSD Is Meant to Replace Lost Income